 Lambert: Uses a Lambertian shading model.

-Flat: Renders the model as a pure, solid flatly lit and shaded color.
+Flat: Renders the model as a pure, solid flatly lit, and shaded color.

-Ambocc: Renders the model using an ambient occlusion technique.
-Ambient Occlusion has a distance parameter (AO Distance) to control the length of ambocc rays for scenes where the default of 100 units is too short.
+Ambocc: Renders the model using an ambient occlusion technique. ambient_occlusion has a distance parameter (ao_distance) to control the length of ambocc rays for scenes where the default of 100 units is too short.

 Plastic: Has both diffuse (0.7) and specular (0.1) components.
 The specular component is hardcoded to a Cook-Torrance BRDF with MIS support.
 This mode can be helpful when debugging and optimizing glossy materials, as it can be quickly assigned to all objects in the scene with the simple kick commands: -is -sm plastic.

-Metal: Similar in use to Plastic Shade Mode, but without the diffuse component (specular only).The color used as the shading mode for the model.
+Metal: Similar in use to plastic shade mode, but without the diffuse component (specular only).The color used as the shading mode for the model.

 The maximum occlusion distance that is sampled.

-Allows you to overlay a wireframe on top of the regular color and shading modes.
+This allows you to overlay a wireframe on top of the regular color and shading modes.